EndOverdosing/PWA-Generator/readme.md

-# PWA Forge: Website to PWA Generator
+# PWA-Generator: Website to PWA-Generator

 ## Instantly turn any website into a fully customizable and installable Progressive Web App (PWA) with a shareable link.

-PWA Forge allows users to transform any website URL into a personalized Progressive Web App without writing a single line of code.
+PWA-Generator allows users to transform any website URL into a personalized Progressive Web App without writing a single line of code.
 Configure app name, colors, display mode, and upload a custom icon.
 The generated PWA becomes live on a unique path of *your* site, ready to be installed directly from the browser, and can be shared via a persistent URL.

 This project is designed to be self-contained, handling icon uploads via a Vercel Serverless Function, ensuring no external third-party APIs are required for its core functionality.